JoelOscarsson/JoelOscarsson/README.md

 ### Hello there 👋

 ![](https://komarev.com/ghpvc/?username=JoelOscarsson&color=0ca4a5)
-* This is mostly my school repo
+* Welcome!
+This is primary my school repo but some hobby projects can be included here aswell.
 * Software Developer in AI/Machine Learning/Computer Vision based in Gothenburg, Sweden.
-* Likes mathematics, programming and statistics and enjoy board games and fitness during leisure time.
+* Likes mathematics, programming and statistics and enjoy board games, climbing and fitness during leisure time.

 ## :briefcase: Github Portfolio: